-What is knee arthritis?
+What is Knee Arthritis?

 Knee arthritis is caused by a combination of genetics, activity level, medical comorbidities, and prior injuries or surgeries.
 Other causes of arthritis include: post-traumatic (prior injury), inflammatory (such as rheumatoid or lupus), infectious, and osteonecrosis (loss of blood supply to the bone).

-Symptoms of knee arthritis
+The most common symptoms of knee arthritis include:

 Diagnosis is based on history, physical exam, and imaging studies.
 Patients frequently complain of symptoms as discussed above.
 On exam, patients often limp, the leg may be malaligned, the knee is often swollen, with decreased range of motion, tenderness, and palpable grinding with range of motion.

-X-rays show us the condition of the bone.
+- X-rays: X-rays show us the condition of the bone.
 On x-rays, we look for loss of joint space (which suggests that the cartilage and menisci are worn out), bone spurs, and cysts within the bone.

-MRIs show us the condition of the soft tissues including the cartilage, ligaments, and meniscus.
+- MRIs: MRIs show us the condition of the soft tissues including the cartilage, ligaments, and meniscus.
 MRIs are not typically needed for routine evaluation of knee arthritis.
 In severe cases, x-rays are more than sufficient.
 MRIs are most beneficial when x-rays show only mild degenerative changes where the pain patients are having is more than we would expect based on the severity of the x-rays.

 In general, there are two categories of injections we routinely use: steroid injections and hyaluronic acid injections.
 Both medications act to decrease inflammation in the knee to reduce pain and swelling.
 There are pros and cons to each type of injection, which you should discuss with your surgeon.

-Is it possible to regrow cartilage?
-What about stem cells?
+Is it Possible to Regrow Cartilage?
+What about Stem Cells?

 There are treatment options available such as PRP (platelet-rich plasma) or stem cell injections.
 These procedures are not covered by insurance for treatment of arthritis because there is no data or research that shows them to be beneficial.
 Hopefully we will be able to regrow cartilage in the future, but there is currently no technology that makes this possible inside of an arthritic joint.
 Because there is no scientific evidence to support the benefits of these injections, we do not currently offer them for the treatment of knee arthritis.

-What are the surgical options for knee arthritis?
+What are the Surgical Options for Knee Arthritis?

-The most common surgical procedure for arthritis is knee replacement.
-This may include a total knee replacement or a partial knee replacement (discussed below).
-Sometimes people will refer to having an arthroscopic procedure performed to “clean out” the arthritis from the knee.
+- Arthroscopy: Sometimes people will refer to having an arthroscopic procedure performed to “clean out” the arthritis from the knee.
 This is generally a misnomer.
 Knee arthroscopy performed in patients with arthritis may be indicated in some situations, but this procedure can often result in little improvement and sometimes worsening of symptoms.